ccallawa/alyvix_doc/test_case_building/editor_interface_overview.rst

 Editor: Interface Overview
 **************************

-Alyvix Editor allows you to create and execute scripts composed of multiple test case objects that are more complex than those can be created and executed by Alyvix Designer and Robot alone.
+Alyvix Editor allows you to create and execute scripts composed of multiple test case objects which are more complex than those that you can create and execute by Alyvix Designer and Robot alone.
 These scripts are composed of sequential, conditional and loop commands, including support for subroutines.

 The Editor interface includes Alyvix Selector and Designer as collapsible panels, which let you